Candidates for elective office 2027

 I didn’t always know I wanted to be an architect.

 My professional career in architecture has been shaped by a commitment to belonging, service, and redefining and strengthening the systems that support our profession.
-After becoming licensed, I found not only clarity in my own path as an architect, but a deeper sense of purpose through engagement across practice and with the American Institute of Architects.
+After becoming licensed, I found not only clarity in my own path as an architect, but a deeper sense of purpose through engagement across practice and with The American Institute of Architects.
 As a queer woman, seeing that architecture is not monolithic - that there is room for many identities, perspectives, and ways of practicing - changed how I engaged both in my career, as well as my commitment to others around me and coming after me.

 Through my involvement at the local, state, and national levels, I have focused on connecting people, amplifying member voices, and reinforcing the vital role of chapters and individuals as the heart of a member-driven organization.
 My path in architecture has been shaped as much by the baseline for belonging as by the practice itself.
-My work and engagement in the AIA is rooted in creating pathways because people are supported, engaged, and empowered, the profession - and the communities we serve - are stronger.
+My work and engagement in AIA is rooted in creating pathways because people are supported, engaged, and empowered, the profession - and the communities we serve - are stronger.

 Work in practice and impact of engagement is not small, and I recognize there is more work to do.